thermogl/TIXboxLiveEngine/README.md

 ### Cross Platform Compatibility

 **The TIXboxLiveEngine is built to run on both Mac and iOS.
-Anywhere you see UIImage in the above code samples, NSImage can be used in it's place on Mac.**
+Anywhere you see UIImage in the above code samples, NSImage can be used in its place on Mac.**

 ## ARC?